-The all obligations coverage ratio is calculated as required by section 7.01 of the MAT, by comparing Authority revenues with total obligations.
+The all obligations coverage ratio is calculated as required by section 7.01(a) of the MAT, by comparing Authority revenues with total obligations.
 Total Obligations include required debt service deposits, current expenses, and other deposits required by the MAT, such as those to the operating reserve fund and the capital improvement fund.

-For the rate covenant calculation, the total debt service does not include debt service payable on the Commonwealth Supported Obligations because no debt service was due and payable by the Authority with respect to such Obligations.
+For the rate covenant calculation total debt service does not include debt service payable on the Commonwealth Supported Obligations because no debt service was due and payable by the Authority with respect to such Obligations.
 The Authority's obligation in respect of such Commonwealth Supported Obligations is contingent on its receipt from the Commonwealth of legislative appropriations earmarked to pay such debt service.
-In the absence of such appropriations, the MAT does not obligate the Authority to pay debt service on the Commonwealth Supported Obligations.
-Prior to July 26, 2019, he Authority's RD bond and SRF Loans were considered Commonwealth Guaranteed Indebtedness, and the debt service requirement was included in the above table in accordance with the terms of the related Forbearance Agreements from for rate covenant calculation purposes.
+In the absence of such appropriations, the Authority has no legal obligation to pay such Obligations.